ChanthMiao/ghc-wiki-mirror/commentary/rts/haskell-execution/pointer-tagging.md

 * Most pointers are not required to be properly tagged, in which case their tag bits are zero, meaning "don't know".
 * However, if a pointer has non-zero tag bits, they must accurately reflect the object they point to, as in the above list.

 The garbage collector makes all pointers properly tagged, as it runs.  **Question** Is this true?
+(AndreasK: I think it *only* shorts out indirections, but doesn't try to apply tags otherwise).

 ### Tagging of large and small families